The Phonograph and Its Future

 The importance to the family of recorded sound versus photographs for Edison was clear.
 In his prediction titled Family Record stated "for the purpose of preserving the sayings, the voices, and the last words of the dying member of the family -- as of great men--the phonograph will unquestionably outrank the photograph."

-Although a phonograph could not capture the voice of Washington or Lincoln, there would later be some early recordings which re-enacted their famous words.
+Although a phonograph could not capture the voice of Washington or Lincoln, there would be recordings which re-enacted their famous words.
+And the actual voices of William Gladstone, Alfred Lord Tennyson, Robert Browning, Prince Bismarck, Count Molke, and others have survived as early examples of Edison's stated probability of henceforth preserving voices and words "for future generations."

 Lincoln's speech at Gettysburg was performed by Russell Hunting on a brown wax cylinder for Columbia Phonograph Co between 1896 and 1900.
 Len Spencer performed this recitation on Edison Gold Moulded Record Number 8154 in 1902 and Harry E. Humphrey likewise performed Lincoln's speech on Edison Blue Amberol Number 1651 in 1913.